salrashid123/gcp_error_handler/README.md

 >> **IMPORTANT** DO NOT USE in production...this is just a sample

-The implementation here sees to provide a backward-compatible no-op library that you can 'just use' to handle and extract the detailed errors.
+The implementation here seeks to provide a backward-compatible no-op library that you can 'just use' to handle and extract the detailed errors.

 For example, if you currently catch a google error using a try catch block